Non-Sinoxenic pronunciations: Old Chinese cognates

 A few native Korean words closely resemble reconstructed pronunciations of Old Chinese that was spoken at least 2000 years ago in China.
 It is unclear if these words are borrowed from Old Chinese, or if Old Chinese borrowed these words from an ancient Koreanic language, or if these words are borrowed from another language (i.e. both Old Korean and Old Chinese borrowed from another language), or if these words are descended from a common proto-language, or if these words are false cognates by mere chance.
-These words may not be the case of non-Sinoxenic pronunciations.
+These words may or may not be non-Sinoxenic pronunciations.